 My role & responsibilities:

-Based out of Sooke, I am Project Manager and Field Director on the South Coast, Interior Plateau and Northeast/ Subarctic regions of BC.
+Based out of Sooke, I am a Senior Archaeologist on the West Coast and a Field Director in the Northeast/ Subarctic region of BC.
 My focus and specializations fall under cultural resource management; geographic information systems (GIS); predictive modelling; wet site archaeology; artificial inundation (reservoir archaeology); historic (post contact) archaeology; lithic analysis; data management and analysis, and in education.

 What motivates me at Kleanza: